framedsc/Sitesource/markdown/GameGuides/titanfall2.md

 ## Usage

-1. Extract files where ever you want
+1. Extract files wherever you want
 2. Start the game as admin
 3. Inject the camera AFTER you've loaded a level.
 It relies on the engine object which isn't known at startup
 4. A console window should appear with some text confirming everything's OK